Discretized Keiper/Li approach to the Riemann Hypothesis: An explicit variant to the sequence

+\ni coding (\ref{Udef}), with a working precision of (7656+13) digits as just argued; all output digits ($16>D=13$) appear to be correct, and CPU time was 172~s.
+(We used an Intel Xeon E5-2670 0 @ 2.6~GHz processor.)
+Other samples of computing times we could reach (with some variance between sessions): ca 4~min for $\L _{10000}$, 43~min for $\L _{20000}$ using (\ref{Vdef}) with targeted precision $D=16$ digits and working precision dynamically adjusted according to fig.~11.

-For higher $n$-values, G. Misguich kindly developed a much faster parallel code (available on request), based on the multiple-precision GNU MPFR library, \cite{Mi} and ran it on a 20-core machine still @ 2.6 GHz with 256~Go of memory.
-He reached CPU times $\approx $ 97 s for $n=20000$, 5.6 h for $n=100000$, 22.7 days for $n=500000$ (without optimizing the precision by fig.~11; thus $n$ could still be raised, but not so far as to justify the much longer programming and computing times then needed).
+For higher $n$-values, G. Misguich kindly developed a much faster parallel code (available on request), based on the multiple-precision GNU MPFR library \cite{Mi}, and ran it on a 20-core machine still @ 2.6 GHz with 256~Go of memory.
+He noted that the Bernoulli numbers caused the major part of the workload.
+He reached CPU times $\approx $ 97~s for $n=20000$, 5.6~h for $n=100000$, 22.7 days for $n=500000$ (without optimizing the precision as in fig.~11; thus $n$ could still be raised, but not so far as to justify the much longer programming and computing times then needed).

 Now the true current challenge is to probe $|T|\gtrsim 2.4 \cdot 10^{12}$ by (\ref{TV}), hence to reach $n \gtrsim 2 \cdot 10^{36}$ (assuming the more favorable estimate (\ref{TNI}), $10^{60}$ otherwise), which then needs a working precision $\gtrsim 1.6 \cdot 10^{36}$ decimal places at times.
 This need for a huge precision already burdened the original $\l _n$ but somewhat less and amidst several steeper complexities; now for the $\L _n$, the ill-conditioning increased while other difficulties waned.
 As current status, the $n$-range needed for new tests of RH stays beyond reach for the $\L _n$ too.